HuotChu/square/README.md

 Contribution instructions, license, and other stuff will be added... eventually.

 ## Updates
+### 11/10/2015
+All new SquareDB work is now in the experimental branch under ./lib/squaredb/ NOT ./lib/squareDB.js

 ### 11/03/2015
 New experimental branch added for squareDB work.
 This branch is usually broken, however running a diff on this branch and master is a great way to see the coming changes.